E9

 • Check the underfloor heating mat, valve actuator, or radiator for shorts or visible damage.

 • 4.
-Reconnect or replace load:
+Reconnect or replace the load:

 • If the load tests good, reconnect it and test again.